 Hi!
 My name is Jessica Hair.
-I am a software engineer currently attending the University of Utah pursuing a MS in Computing with a specialization in Graphics and Visualization.
-I have a BA in Computer Science from Ball State University, where I graduated Summa Cum Laude.
-Outside of school, I work with my husband for Hair Squared Software, a freelance consulting and development company.
+I am a software engineer with a MS in Computing with a specialization in Graphics and Visualization from the University of Utah and a BA in Computer Science from Ball State University.
+I work with my husband for Hair Squared Software, a freelance consulting and development company.
 In my spare time, I enjoy programming various applications, reading, and spending time with my friends and family.
 Feel free to look through my site and contact me at email@example.com if you have questions!

 In my senior honors thesis for Ball State University, a brief look into the history of algorithms that have been instrumental throughout the development of three-dimensional images is given.
 The findings found from creating a custom ray tracer and the differences between rendering times on a laptop versus two different mobile devices are then presented.
 Lastly, a summary of all of the findings and ideas about how these algorithms can be improved to run more efficiently on mobile devices are offered.
 Find out more!